saiteja-gatadi1996/notes/React.js Notes.md

 <Route path='*' element={<Error />} />
 ```

 #### viii) Nested pages

 Actually the parent route is nested into the other 3 child routes.
 The behaviour looks something like /about (as only / is given in parent)

-If parent route has dashboard then child routes will be something like this (dashboard/about)
+And this is how we are calling the below based on parent.
+Ex: /about or /products

+In Case if we have dashboard instead of / then it should look like /dashboard/about or /dashboard/products

 ```js
 function App() {